amitds1997/remote-nvim.nvim/README.md

   -- Note that some options like "border" are only available for "popup". progress_view = {
     type = "popup",
   },

+  -- Offline mode configuration.
+For more details, see the "Offline mode" section below. offline_mode = {
+    -- Should offline mode be enabled?
+    enabled = false,
+    -- Do not connect to GitHub at all.
+Not even to get release information. no_github = false,
+    -- What path should be looked at to find locally available releases cache_dir = utils.path_join(utils.is_windows, vim.fn.stdpath("cache"), constants.PLUGIN_NAME, "version_cache"),
+  },

   -- Path to the user's Neovim configuration files.
 These would be copied to the remote if user chooses to do so.